radicallyopensecurity/Nonprofit-Ventures/course-materials/README.md

 * [Stuff I want to read](notes/stuff-i-want-to-read.md)

-These materials are open-sourced until the Creative Commons license.
+These materials are open-sourced under the Creative Commons license.
 Feel free to use, modify, and share them to suit your needs!